numtide/treefmt/docs/formatter_spec.md

     provide.
 * `[...<files>]` is one or more files that the formatter should process.

-Whenever the program is invoked with the list of files, it MUST process all of those and format them.
+Whenever the program is invoked with the list of files, it MUST only process all the files that are passed and format them.
+Files that are not passed should never be formatted.

 If, and only if, a file format has changed, the formatter MUST write the new content in place of the original file.